AljoharaAlsharif/Production-Line-Control/README.md

 # Production-Line-Control
 This folder contains five files:
-1. Analysis of the system befor the implementation
+1. Analysis of the system before the implementation
-2. The circuit desgin
+2. Circuit desgin
-3. The code
+3. Code
 4. Simulation discussion
 5. Tinkercad link